s0rta/revengate-new/roadmap.md

 - [x] bug: highlights are not immediately cleared if you TravelTo right after a dialogue
 - [ ] bug: Travelling and Approaching are not invalidated uppon changing board
 - [ ] bug: gateways on Lyon Surface can end up in the river
+- [ ] bug: GetCloser can pick paths that cut LOS, which aborts the command since the target is not unperceived
 - [x] F6 on Main scene does not show the story screen
 - [x] upgrade the DialogueManager plug-in
-- [ ] Monte Carlo simulator for DeckBuilders
+- [x] Monte Carlo simulator for DeckBuilders
 - [ ] async preload most shaders to speedup startup
 - [ ] instructions on how to install all the Android dev dependencies
 - [x] church prefab
-  - [ ] vibes inside the church
+  - [x] vibes inside the church
-  - [ ] crypt under the church
+  - [x] crypt under the church

 UX:
 - [x] single-tap on distant actor pops a context action menu (ex.: get closer, inspect, ...)